2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 ## Why not use IAM Identity Center?

 I don't want to use a browser.
 The OAuth device code flow is too often the source of phishing attacks.
 An attacker can also start a session and potentially trick me to completing the login in my browser.
-Hopefully this method is harder to phish, the nothing is foolproof.
+Hopefully this method is harder to phish, though nothing is foolproof.